a-agmon/dfembeder/README.md

 # run similarities queries
 similar_movies = embedder.find_similar("adventures jungle animals", "films_table", 10)
 ```
+See more usage examples in the notebook [here](examples/example.ipynb)

 *DfEmbedder is still an early version and work in progress.
 Feedback and comments will be highly appriciated.*